 - 1 16 oz bag of Tri color Cole slaw mix

 - 1 small red onion, halved and sliced thin

 - 1 jalapeno chiles, stemmed and sliced into thin rings

 - 1 tablespoon sugar

-- Combine onion and jalapenos in a medim bowl.
-Bring vinegar, lime juice, sugar, and 1 teaspoon salt to boil in a small saucepan.
-Pour vinegar mixture over onion mixture and let sit for at least 30 minutes. or refridgerate for up to 2 days.
-Transfer 1/4 cup pickling liquid to a second medium bowl, add cabbage, 1/2 teaspoon salt, and 1/2 teaspoon pepper and toss to combine.
+Bring vinegar, lime juice, and sugar to boil in a small saucepan.
+Combine onion and jalapeño in a medium bowl.
+Pour vinegar mixture over onion mixture and let sit for at least 30 minutes. or refrigerate for up to 2 days.
+Store in air tight container.

 Cut the fish into 2 inch strips and add them to a zip lock bag (gallon size) along with the bread crumbs and seasoning.
 Close the bag and toss the bag around to coat.

 Set air fryer to 400 degrees (F) and place the fish chunks into the air fryer. basket and close it.
 Set the timer to 11 minutes.